Advanced UTM Naming Conventions Guide (Complete Framework)

 In sample #1, we used the basic filtering feature to show only ads that ran in the US.
 This takes two seconds to get to and the analyst doesn’t even need to switch between reports.

 In sample #2, we took two seconds to filter down to just the campaigns that promoted shoes made by Nike.
-This too was enabled by the campaigns’ consistent use of advanced UTM naming conventions.
+This too was enabled by the campaigns’ consistent use of advanced UTM conventions.

 Make using advanced UTM naming conventions easy for yourself and your team.